fahmizainal17/Fahmi_Zainal_Portfolio/README.md

 # Fahmi_Zainal_Portfolio
-This repo serves as Fahmi_Zainal's Portfolio including his introductions, projects, achievements, certification ,educations , his expertise and skills , his job.
+This repo serves as Fahmi_Zainal's Portfolio including his introductions, projects, achievements, certification ,educations , his expertise and skills , his job and new findings and materials.